An incredible XI left out of Ter Stegen’s best team-mates XI: Messi & Neymar…

 The Uruguay international then took his game up another level, scoring 198 goals over the following six seasons to become the club’s third-highest goalscorer of all time.

-Since joining Atletico Madrid in 2020, he has made three appearances against Barcelona and scored two goals against Ter Stegen.
+Since joining Atletico Madrid in 2020, he made three appearances against Barcelona and scored two goals past Ter Stegen.

 — Football on BT Sport (@btsportfootball) March 16, 2022

 After Ter Stegen left Messi and Suarez out of his team, it makes sense to include the final part of the MSN front three in our line-up here.

 Neymar managed to justify the hype that surrounded him and scored more than 100 goals in four seasons at Barcelona, including the clincher in the 2015 Champions League final.